jsugarelli/xml2relational/README.md

 `CREATE` statement are to be separated (apart from a semicolon that is added by default).

-To export the data as such you habe two options:
+To export the data as such you have two options:

   - you export ready-to-execute SQL `INSERT` statements using `getInsertSQL()` function